 Some hematologic (blood-based) cancers and specific types of solid tumors are best treated with very high doses of chemotherapy and/or radiation.
 But the doses necessary for killing the tumor may also destroy healthy bone marrow.
-This would be life-threatening, because without healthy bone marrow, your body could not produce the red cells, white cells, and platelets that carry oxygen throughout your body, fight infection, and cause your blood to clot after an injury.
+This would be life-threatening, because without healthy bone marrow, your body could not produce the red cells, white cells and platelets that carry oxygen throughout your body, fight infection and cause your blood to clot after an injury.

-In the next step, called the rescue, your marrow or blood stem cells that were collected previously will be thawed and given back to you intravenously.
+In the next step, called the Rescue, your marrow or blood stem cells that were collected previously are thawed and given back to you intravenously.
 They travel through your bloodstream and back into your bone marrow, where they can start producing healthy blood cells again.

 Learn more by reading our Introduction to Autologous Blood and Marrow Transplant.